-For almost 10 years now I have been working with companies to improve their operations.
-This includes small companies with less than 100 employees up to multinational corporations with tens of thousands of employees.
-What I have experienced has been rather stunning to me, and I wanted to share what I’ve learned.
+For almost ten years now, I have been working with companies to improve their operations.
+This includes small companies with less than 100 employees to multinational corporations with tens of thousands of employees.
+What I have experienced has been stunning, and I wanted to share what I’ve learned.

-All of the well-managed companies exhibit the same qualities.
+All the well-managed companies exhibit the same qualities.
 Unfortunately, this is less than 20% of the companies I work with.
 I will deal with the other 80% later in this article.
-The well-managed companies understand the only employees that can accomplish the mission of the company are the ones that create the products or perform the services of the company.
-Most companies are organized in a triangular formation with front-line employees at the bottom and C-level employees at the top.
-Successful companies understand the company’s full potential can only be achieved when the triangle is turned upside down and customers are added at the top (see illustration).
-Every manager must understand, in order for the company to accomplish its mission they must support the front-line employees and create policies that enable the company to understand why a customer wants a product or service and provide what the customer wants at a reasonable price, when they want it, where they want it or how they want it delivered by friendly, knowledgeable, well-trained staff.
+Well-managed companies understand that only employees who can accomplish the company’s mission are the ones that create the products or perform the company’s services.
+Most companies are triangular, with frontline employees at the bottom and C-level employees at the top.
+Successful companies understand the company’s full potential only when the triangle is turned upside down and customers are added at the top (see illustration).
+Every manager must understand for the company to accomplish its mission, they must support the frontline employees and create policies that enable the company to understand why a customer wants a product or service and provide what the customer wants at a reasonable price when they want it, where they want it or how they want it delivered by friendly, knowledgeable, well-trained staff.
 Any policy that makes it harder for frontline employees to do their job or alienates customers must be eliminated.

-Just about every company’s mission statement says they are customer focused, but only the well-managed companies live by it.
+Just about every company’s mission statement says they are customer-focused, but only well-managed companies live by it.
 Amazon has decimated the retail sector by offering exceptional customer service.
 Wal-Mart was late out of the gate but is making great strides to catch up.

-Now you would think once evidence of this was brought to management’s attention they would make efforts to change, but the resistance to change seems to be so ingrained with most of these managers they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
-There has been a parade of business failures among iconic US companies that are a result of this failure to listen to customers and frontline managers.
-Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes, just to name a few of the companies that have failed because of poor customer service.
-All of these companies failed while senior management sat around and refused to adapt to changing customer demands.
+Now you would think once evidence of this was brought to management’s attention, they would make efforts to change, but the resistance to change seems so ingrained with most of these managers that they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
+A parade of business failures among iconic US companies resulted from this failure to listen to customers and frontline managers.
+Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes are a few companies that have failed because of poor customer service.
+These companies failed while senior management sat around and refused to adapt to changing customer demands.

-I recommend every person at every staffing level be trained in customer service especially senior managers.
+I recommend that every staff member be trained in customer service, especially senior managers.
 View customer service classes.

 Well-Managed Companies have a Sales and Operations Plan

 Just as critical as the mission statement is the S&OP.
 The mission statement is what the company wants to accomplish.
 The S&OP is the company’s plan to get there.
-To understand the importance of the S&OP let’s say you wanted one of your employees to go from California to New York.
-You don’t tell them what transportation to take or how to pay for it, where in New York you want then to go, where they will stay and for how long, and what you want them to do when they get there.
+To understand the importance of the S&OP, let’s say you wanted one of your employees to go from California to New York.
+You don’t tell them what transportation to take or how to pay for it, where in New York you want them to go, where they will stay and for how long, and what you want them to do when they get there.
 What do you think their chances of success are?
-Trying to accomplish the company’s mission without an S&OP laying out management’s vision on how to accomplish the mission will result in similar results.
+Trying to accomplish the company’s mission without an S&OP laying out management’s vision for accomplishing the mission will result in similar results.
 Everyone in the company should have access to this document.

-Our Leadership Essentials for Policymakers and Senior Managers course covers the mission statement and the S&OP plus more.
+Our Operations and Plant Management Leadership Training Course covers the mission statement and the S&OP, plus more.

 What Is the Other 80% Doing?